 A personalized appeal letter is an effective fundraising tool.
 But it’s not the only format for a direct mail appeal campaign.
 A greeting card style appeal can be effective by triggering more visual cues when compared to a letter.
 Greeting cards allow you to connect with donors by reminding them of your organization while emphasizing the importance of each donor’s individual impact in a more visual way.

 Greeting Card Tips:

-- Cards have strong visual potential.
 While an appeal letter can include visuals, an image is a main component of a greeting card, and the first element a donor will see.
 Choosing a strong visual will grab the reader’s attention immediately.
-Recipients are going to spend time looking at it, and if the image sticks in their mind, your organization will be remembered also.
+Recipients are going to spend time looking at it.
+If the image sticks in their mind, your organization will also be remembered.
 A card is also a great place to feature images of or artwork created by individuals who benefit from your organization’s services.

-- Treating your major donors extra special.
 Often, 80% of donations come from 20% of the donors – your major donors.
 Crafting a card, hand writing a short sentence or two, and signing your name can go a long way towards making a positive impression on your donors.
-You could have your staff all sign the card, or send it from an individual rather than the organization to add even more of a personal touch.
+You could have your staff all sign the card.
+Or send it from an individual rather than the organization to add even more of a personal touch.
 Sending a more personal card to fewer donors can have more of an impact than sending to a larger audience.

-- Keep your message concise.
-Engaged donors will read the more specific details and story of an appeal letter, while greeting cards may more readily grab the interest of a donor who’s scanning the mail piece.
+Engaged donors will read the more specific details and story of an appeal letter.
+Greeting cards may more readily grab the interest of a donor who’s scanning the mail piece.
 Again, no one format is necessarily the most read for any given donor, so it is worth experimenting with different methods.